Publications

 Other Work: Public Opinion

-Martel*, Epstein*, & Rand (invited for resubmission at PLOS One)
+Martel*, Epstein*, & Rand (preprint)

 Americans' attitudes toward advancements in generative artificial intelligence